 Department Affiliations: Department of Earth and Environmental Sciences

-Department Affiliations: Sociology and Anthropology (RU-Newark); GUS (RU-Newark); Division of Global Affairs (RU-Newark); Department of Anthropology (RU-New Brunswick); Department of Geography (RU-New Brunswick)
+Department Affiliations: Department of Sociology & Anthropology (RU-Newark); Division of Global Affairs (RU-Newark); Department of Anthropology (RU-New Brunswick); Department of Geography (RU-New Brunswick)

 Biography: Whitney Strub received his doctorate in U.S. history from UCLA, and taught at the University of Miami, California State University-Fullerton, UCLA, and Temple University before joining the Federated Department at Rutgers, where he is associate professor.
 His first book, Perversion for Profit: The Politics of Pornography and the Rise of the New Right, was published in 2011 by Columbia University Press.
 It charts the use of antipornography campaigns as organizing devices in the mobilization of the modern conservative movement and its “family values” agenda, and also shows the failure of modern liberalism to adequately respond to reactionary sexual politics.
 His second book, Obscenity Rules: Roth v.
 United States and the Long Struggle over Sexual Expression (University Press of Kansas, 2013) charts the history of obscenity doctrine in patrolling the boundaries of sexual citizenship from the colonial era through the twenty-first century, but especially through the still-binding 1957 Supreme Court case Roth v.
 U.S., which established that obscene materials are not protected by the First Amendment.
 Most recently, he co-edited Porno Chic and the Sex Wars: American Sexual Representation in the 1970s (University of Massachusetts Press, 2016), with Carolyn Bronstein.
 He also co-directs the Queer Newark Oral History Project.

 Department Affiliations: Federated Department of History, Women's & Gender Studies Program, Graduate Program in American Studies